 My new story is available for download as a PDF!
 Just click this Dropbox link: Kuukua and the Magical Markers.
-I’m posting only the first few pages of the story here because I want you to download it.
+(Update: here’s the direct PDF: Kuukua and the Magical Markers) I’m posting only the first few pages of the story here because I want you to download it.
 Thanks.

 The first thing I do when I enter a room is try to figure out what the best way to get onto the ceiling is.
 It’s an automatic, reflexive thing; I walk into a room, I look up.
 Most people look around, but I’ve always felt that if anything potentially dangerous or interesting were dwelling in a room, it would most likely be on the ceiling, wouldn’t it?
 But hardly anyone ever looks up.